carpentries/carpentries.org-archive/pages/sponsorship.md

 #### Logo listed on The Carpentries blog
-Logo will be placed on the Carpentries blog (https://carpentries.org/blog/) for one year.
+Logo will be placed in the sidebar on the Carpentries blog (https://carpentries.org/blog/) for one year.
 The Carpentries blog receives ~2,500 views per month (~84,000 all time).

 #### Original Blog Post
 One blog post on The Carpentries blog.